 Getting to know myself in a deeper sense has helped me develop a stronger relationship with God.
 The process of getting to know myself is a two-man job, God and I. God has shown me the things that I need to work on.
 To change for the better, I had much help from my spiritual director and my formators.
 They have helped me with providing “food,” which I take into prayer with God.

-After I accepted my vocation, I lived in the House of Formation and earned degrees in Spanish, psychology and philosophy.
+After I accepted my vocation, I lived in the House of Formation for four years and earned degrees in Spanish, psychology and philosophy.
 I now attend St. Meinrad Seminary and School of Theology in southern Indiana.
 St. Meinrad is a great place to grow as a person but especially as a future priest.
-Thankfully, I have two years left to finish my seminary studies.
+Thankfully, I have one year left to finish my seminary studies.
 A new year means new obstacles and problems, but also new perspectives and insights.

 The commitment to my vocation has grown more and more because of the people of this diocese.
 I have had the privilege of traveling to several parishes for different events.
 The kindness of the people of the diocese encourages my commitment to my vocation and makes me desire the priesthood more than anything.
 Being present with the people during a parish event is beyond describable.

-If you wish to contact Omar Galván, please e-mail Miriam Gallaher in the Vocations Office or call her at (501) 664-0340.
-This article was published Sept.
-17, 2019.
+If you wish to contact Omar Galván, please e-mail Maria Izquierdo-Roque in the Vocations Office or call her at (501) 664-0340.
+This article was published July 1, 2020.
 Copyright Diocese of Little Rock.
 All rights reserved.
 This article may be copied or redistributed with acknowledgement and permission of the publisher.